Housing Benefit & Council Tax Reduction appeals

 - Your name, current address and the property address the appeal relates to and you must also state the decision you are unhappy with and why you are unhappy with it.

 Appeals can only be made by the person whose name appears on the bill.

-The Council will consider the appeal within two months of receipt.
-If after this time the Council upholds the original decision and your appeal is denied, or fails to act on the issue to your satisfaction, you can appeal direct to the Valuation Tribunal.
+The council will consider the appeal within two months of receipt.
+If after this time the council upholds the original decision and your appeal is denied, or fails to act on the issue to your satisfaction, you can appeal directly to the Valuation Tribunal.